evgeni-velikov/nyc-taxi-data-pipeline/README.md

 - **Multi-engine serving pattern**: marts are materialized as `table` in Spark/Hive for incremental compute, and pushed to **Snowflake as table** for BI tooling — Spark handles heavy transformations, Snowflake handles fast analytical queries.
-Target-aware materialization is handled via `target.type` in dbt config.

 ## Future Improvements